Polarized TMD fragmentation functions for $J/\psi$ production: Quark fragmentation

 where

 and

-We refer readers to the appendices of Ref. \cite{Bacchetta:2000jk} for physical interpretations of these tensor parameters.
+We refer readers to the appendixes of Ref. \cite{Bacchetta:2000jk} for physical interpretations of these tensor parameters.
 They take on specific values upon choice of a helicity $\lambda$.
-Applying the boost matrices gives:
+Applying the boost matrices gives

 where the boosted spin vector and tensor are

 and

 respectively.